Unraveling the Secrets of Psilocybin Mycelium Growth

 Temperature is a critical factor for psilocybin mycelium growth.
 The optimal temperature for mycelium growth is between 75°F and 81°F (24°C to 27°C).
 Temperatures outside this range can slow growth or even kill the mycelium.

-See also Exploring the Reality of Medusoid Mycelium
+See also Understanding the Mycelium Characteristic of Yeasts

 Effects of moisture levels